 A continuous record of flow at a station is obtained by combining water level data with the rating.
 To ensure that the rating is accurate over the range of recorded levels, it is important to gauge at low, medium and high levels.
-Flood events or channel modification may cause a rating change, which then requires another series of gaugings to define the new rating curve.
-Figure 2 below shows the size of the flow monitoring network 1990 to 2011.
+Flood events or channel modification due to flood events or engineering works may cause a rating change, which then requires another series of gaugings to define the new rating curve.
+Figure 2 below shows the size of the flow monitoring network 1990 to 2012.

-Figure 2: Size of flow monitoring network, 1990 - 2011
+Figure 2: Size of flow monitoring network, 1990 - 2012

 Gaugings are generally done only at sites where customers have requested flow information.
-Figure 3 below shows the number of gaugings completed between 1990 and 2011.
+Figure 3 below shows the number of gaugings completed between 1990 and 2012.

-Figure 3: Number of gaugings completed, 1990 - 2011
+Figure 3: Number of gaugings completed, 1990 - 2012